krakend/krakend-documentation/endpoints/_index.md

 The previous endpoint will accept requests like `/user/123` or `/user/A-B-C`.
 But **it won't take** a request like `/user/1/2`, as there is an extra slash than the definition, and KrakenD considers this to be a different endpoint.

+## Automatic protocol and encoding translation
+The endpoints return HTTP content to the end-user in any of the [supported encodings](/docs/endpoints/content-types/), regardless of the type of backend you are connecting to.

+If, for instance, one of the backends you are connecting to uses AMQP, Kafka, gRPC, or any other supported services, KrakenD will perform automatically for you both the protocol and the encoding translation.